cwhiteley/CSV-Enrollment-for-pK-12/enrollment-csv.md

 <a id='student'></a>
 ## student
 The student.csv provides details about each of the students within our enrollment records.
+This objects transmission confientiality would be high.

 |Order|Column| POSSIBLE VALUES & REMARKS | Type | Classification |
 |:-:|:------|:---|:---:|:--:|